automatist/mw-calendar/Readme.txt

 |enabled
 |3.5
 |-
-|'''enablerepeatevents'''
+|'''enablerepeatevents=<value>'''
 |Repeating events are created using using (5# Vacation) within normal events.
 The code looks up the previous months and applies carry-over events to the current month.
-It may increase the calendar load time as it looks back 15 days into the previous month for carry over repeating events.
+It may increase the calendar load time as it looks back 15 days (default) into the previous month for carry over repeating events.
-|enablerepeatevents
+|enablerepeatevents=45
 |disabled
-|3.5
+|3.5<br>mod:3.7.8
 |-
 |'''enablelegacy'''
 |Load events from the older "Title (12-1-2008) - Event 1" format.
 These older events were used in some version of 3.2 and older.
 This may increase calendar load times as it much search for older style events and newer events.